lunchbag/hugo-blog/content/posts/life-in-fukuoka-the-second-month.md

 I'm actually in it!
 Thank you Japanese people and your aversion to being in the way of others.

-Every bit of this experience is enjoyable to us, even the frustrating parts.
+At the end of the day, every bit of this experience is enjoyable to us, even the frustrating parts.
 Personally, these culture shocks are my favourite parts of any travel I do.
 It forces us to question why we do things a certain way and challenges what we perceive as normal.
-In the end, it helps us understand ourselves and the world better.
-Not a day passes by that I’m not grateful I can live my life in a completely different way but with the same human beings.
+Ultimately, it helps us understand ourselves and the world better.

-* we were just curious (start up cafe)
-* picture at concerts with hands in the air

 1 - In the Japanese dub for Rick and Morty the Meeseeks are voiced by a woman.